11 Ways to Build the Strengths of Your Team Members

 2. Apply individual strengths to achieve the team’s overall goals.

 Help your team understand each other’s strengths and how these talents unite to create a powerful picture and improve teamwork skills.
 Speak to the strengths of individual team members in the presence of project compatriots.
-Suggest how the team might take advantage of others’ strengths, and hear what the team has to say.
-And why stop there?
+Suggest how the team might take advantage of others’ strengths and listen to what the team has to say.
 Look beyond your projects to the wider organization to see whether demonstrated strengths can be used in neglected areas of the broader business.

 3. Assign team projects based on employees’ strengths.

-You would never intentionally assign tasks based on weaknesses, but you might overlook strengths unless they’re surfaced.
+You would never intentionally assign tasks based on weaknesses, but you might overlook strengths unless they’ve surfaced.